vinibiavatti1/CEClient/README.md

   Codename Eagle Client Tool
 </p>

-The CEClient is a tool that permits to the player manage server connections and client configurations, to connect in a game server.
-If you want to host a server, or manipulate versions of the game, please, take a look on [CEHub](https://github.com/vinibiavatti1/CEHub).
+The CEClient is a tool that allows to the player to manage server connections and client settings to connect to a game server.
+If you want to host a server, or handle CE game versions, please, take a look at [CEHub](https://github.com/vinibiavatti1/CEHub).

 ## Getting Started

-To start using the CEClient, just follow the steps below (It is easy and simple).
+To start using CEClient, just follow the steps below (It is easy and simple).

 1. [Download](https://github.com/vinibiavatti1/CEClient/releases/latest) the last release of CEClient;
 2. Extract the content of the zip file (ceclient.zip);